Phyllisa Deroze

 Patient Insights Board Member

-Phyllisa Deroze is a global diabetes patient advocate and Director of Research at dQ&A. She began blogging almost immediately after being diagnosed with type 2 diabetes in 2011.
-A year later she founded Black Diabetic Info, a website dedicated to increasing awareness of cultural-competent diabetes information from around the African Diaspora.
-In 2019, after becoming extremely ill, she learned that she had been misdiagnosed with type 2 diabetes for eight years and was finally given the correct diagnosis—Latent Autoimmune Diabetes in Adults, a form of type 1 diabetes.
+A year later, Phyllisa founded Black Diabetic Info, a website aimed at raising awareness of culturally competent diabetes information, particularly from the African Diaspora.
+In 2019, she experienced the potentially fatal condition, diabetes ketoacidosis (DKA), again.
+Phyllisa learned she had been misdiagnosed with type 2 diabetes for eight years.
+She was finally correctly diagnosed with Latent Autoimmune Diabetes in Adults (LADA), a form of type 1 diabetes.

-Instagram: @BlackDiabeticInfo Twitter: @not_defeated Blog: @DiagnosedNotDefeated.com
+Instagram: @BlackDiabeticInfo Blog: DiagnosedNotDefeated.com